- Cash Management

 Navigating the daily challenges of your business and a complicated tax landscape is difficult for even the savviest of small business owners.
 Fortunately, there are a number of resources available that can help you better understand the issues and develop a plan for managing them throughout the year.

 These include the Internal Revenue Service website and a number of publications, webinars and data sources available through online browser searches.
-But this, according to Sherwin, is only half of the equation.
+But this, according to Dornfeldt, is only half of the equation.
 “It’s easier than ever to get a baseline understanding of the issues, but having a savvy tax professional is extremely important.”

 We’re Here to Help